bbatsov/batsov.com/_posts/2011-06-14-linux-desktop-part-2.markdown

 their little spare time with little or no hardware specs on which to rely for absolutely no money.

-I've read the source code of many network layer drivers in the Linux kernel and I've noticed a common trend - a lot of the drivers were actually written by hardware engineers (instead of software engineers)
-- they are filled with copy/paste segments from other drivers, lots of useless/dubious/dangerous code.
+I've read the source code of many network layer drivers in the Linux kernel and I've noticed a common trend - a lot of the drivers were actually written by hardware engineers (instead of software engineers).
+The drivers are filled with copy/paste segments from other drivers, lots of useless/dubious/dangerous code.
 This doesn't surprise me - few software engineers have solid grasp of hardware and/or the will to take part in driver development.
 This is a big problem with no easy solution.

 The hardware vendors are the only party that deserves blame for the sorry state of many drivers.
 I cannot believe how hard it is for a